smartcontractkit/near-protocol-adapter/README.md

 ### Unit tests

-From the project root run:
+Run from the project root:

 ```bash
 yarn test